 Editing your printer profile

-- In Chroma, select Profiles > Printer Profiles > Edit for your printer.
+- Select Profiles > Printer Profiles > Edit for your printer.

 - Select the Palette tab.

 - You'll be able to select the Palette Type.
 If Palette 2 (Pro) is selected, you'll be able to select if a CANVAS Hub is connected (Connected Mode) or if you're using your Palette without a CANVAS Hub (Accessory Mode).

 Once this is set, Chroma will be ready to create files for your printer and Palette 2 (Pro).